BugenZhao/PyFeed/README.md

 # PyFeed
-A simple RSS feed implemented in Python, for Office of undergraduate affairs, SEIEE, SJTU.
+A simple RSS feed implemented in Python, for Office of Undergraduate Affairs, SEIEE, SJTU.

 ## Feed on bugenzhao.com

-You can get a existing feed for **Office of undergraduate affairs, SEIEE, SJTU** at:
+You can get a existing feed for **Office of Undergraduate Affairs, SEIEE, SJTU** at:

 > https://bugenzhao.com/rss.xml